 Why are Pontoon Boat Pontoons Pressurized?

-Now, the question ‘are pontoon boat pontoons pressurized or not’ cannot be answered without addressing why it’s better to pressurize pontoons.
-Although not all pontoons are pressurized, nor do all pontoons need air pressure to function, air pressure helps them with two things.
+Although not all pontoons are pressurized or need air pressure to function, air pressure helps them with two things.

 - Firstly, pressurized pontoons improve the efficiency and internal strength of the boat.